NVIDIA/DALI/docs/advanced_topics.rst

 #.
 Returns the resulting buffers.

 Buffers are marked as in-use until the next call to :meth:`nvidia.dali.pipeline.Pipeline.run`.
-This process can be wasteful because data is usually copied to the native framework tensors and then returned to DALI to be reused
+This process can be wasteful because the data is usually copied to the DL framework's native storage objects and DALI pipeline outputs could be returned to DALI for reuse.

 The second API, which consists of :meth:`nvidia.dali.pipeline.Pipeline.schedule_run()`, :meth:`nvidia.dali.pipeline.Pipeline.share_outputs()`, and :meth:`nvidia.dali.pipeline.Pipeline.release_outputs()`